Pre-Kindergarten, Miss Kaylie Berrett

 Welcome Holy Cross families!
 My name is Kaylie Berrett and I am the Pre-K teacher at Holy Cross School.
 I am beyond excited to get to know all the newest members of our Holy Cross community.
 It is truly a blessing to work with young children and help prepare them socially, emotionally, and academically for Kindergarten.
 This age group is truly inspiring!
 For most, this is their first year at school!
 This can be a anxious time for parents and youngsters, but we're all in this together!
 It is my goal to create a comforting and nurturing environment for us to all discover and learn.
 I cannot wait for us all to come together and begin supporting one another to grow and develop.

 A little about myself, I grew up in Portland and the local Catholic Community.
 I grew up apart of St. Rose Parish and attending Archbishop Howard and Central Catholic High School.
 I graduated from Portland State University with a Bachelor of Science in Speech Pathology with a focus on education.
-I have recently graduated from Concordia Univeristy with my Masters of Education in Curriculum and Instruction with a focus in Early Childhood Education.
+I have graduated from Concordia University with my Masters of Education in Curriculum and Instruction with a focus in Early Childhood Education.

 Student Learning Expectations